celery/celery/README.rst

 Documentation
 =============

-The `latest documentation`_ with user guides, tutorials and API reference is hosted at Read The Docs.
+The `latest documentation`_ is hosted at Read The Docs, containing user guides, tutorials, and an API reference.

 .. _`latest documentation`: http://docs.celeryproject.org/en/latest/